Ykai-f/wiki_yuekai_fr_BMCU/BMCU/troubleshooting.md

 We have observed that the Hall version is more prone to generating unexpected noise during the final stage of the feeding process.
 This typically manifests as follows:

 - After the filament has been successfully inserted into the printer's tool head, the BMCU continues the feeding action for approximately 0.5 seconds, causing noticeably louder gear noise.
+The noise is from the BMG gear in the lever.
 - During this phase, you may also notice that the buffer does not pop up, or does so with difficulty.

 **Root Cause**